Blackjacx/SHDataSources/README.md

 ## Description

-Project-independent, block-based data sources for UITableView and UICollectionView.
+Project-independent, block-based data source for UITableView, UICollectionView and NSFetchedResultsController.
+This project helps to make view controllers much lighter.

 ## Usage